evgeniums/cpp-validator/docs/index.md

     - `VALIDATOR_WITH_TESTS` - *OFF*|*ON* - build with tests - default is *OFF*;
     - `VALIDATOR_WITH_EXAMPLES` - *OFF*|*ON* - build with examples - default is *OFF*.

-## Building and running tests or examples
+## Building and running tests and examples

 Sample scripts for tests building and running are located in `sample-build` folder:
 - `win-msvc.bat` to build and run tests on Windows with MSVC compiler;